simontardif/managedhook/README.md

 How to use:

-1- Create a class that implements this interface IHookerHandler:
+1- Create a class that implements the interface IHookerHandler:

 ```cs
 public class MyHookHandler : IHookHandler